laurenpenn/Website/plugins/podpress/readme.txt

 Tags: post, podcast, podcasting, audio, video, admin, feed, widget, stats, statistics, iTunes, mp3, m4a, ogg, ogv, xspf
 Contributors: seek3r, macx, iscifi
 Donate link: http://www.mightyseek.com/podpress_donate.php
-Requires at least: 2.1
+Requires at least: 2.2
-Tested up to: 3.1 RC 3
+Tested up to: 3.1
-Stable Tag: 8.8.9.2
+Stable Tag: 8.8.10.2

 A plugin for Podcasters using WordPress.

 == Description ==
 podPress adds a lot of features designed to make WordPress the ideal platform for hosting a podcast.

-podPress 8.8.9.2 includes new functions and several bug fixes.
-Read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.
+podPress 8.8.10.2 includes 2 bug fixes.
+Read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.

 Thank you to all who have reported bugs and have made improvement proposals.
-Special thanks to [Ray (raymer)](http://wordpress.org/support/profile/68146) who did extensive tests with the develpment versions of 8.8.5+ and helped a lot!
+Special thanks to [Ray (raymer)](http://wordpress.org/support/profile/68146) who did extensive tests with the development versions of 8.8.5+ and helped a lot!
 (Most patches for v8.8.5+ were made by [Tim Berger (ntm)](http://profiles.wordpress.org/ntm/)) If somebody else is also interested in maintaining podPress while the main developers are out, please send an email to admin [at] laptoptips.ca.